mshinwell/flambda-backend/design.md

 exceptions arising from user code in signal handlers and finalisers (in particular, `Sys.Break`).

-A similar stack discipline to normal exception handlers will apply for async exception handlers.
+A similar stack discipline to normal exception handlers applies for async exception handlers.
 An exception will only be delivered to an async exception handler, as the user sees it, if and only if such exception is async.
+Async exceptions are never delivered to any other handlers.

 ## Front end